heigvd-software-engineering/swissimage-vision/infra/github-runner/README.md

    && kubectl create secret generic github-runner-pat --from-literal=token=$TOKEN
 ```

-To deploy runner to Kubernetes cluster, run the following command:
+To deploy runner to Kubernetes cluster, run navigate to this folder and the following command:

 ```bash
 kubectl apply -f runner.yaml